redbear/WICED-SDK/README.md

 * Download and copy the files in this add-on package to the WICED-SDK-3.7.0 folder, replace the original files.

-For MFi developer, you need to apply from Braoadcom for another SDK.
+For MFi developer, you need to apply from Cypress for another SDK.

 ## Memory Map